 Eventually the table should look like this:

-Now we can analyze this table.
+Now we can analyze these tables.

 - First difference in values we see is the Initial Site Cost which is in the company's own production scenario due to necessity of opening new facilities.
 In the baseline scenario Initial Site Cost is 0, because supply chain is already working and there is no need to add new sites.